mpursell/SeleniumTesting/README.md

 Requires the browser binary location setting in browser/browser.py

-Requires the geckodriver location to be $PATH
+Requires the geckodriver location to be in $PATH

 ## Scripts

-OOP approach in browser.py, simple script workup in browser_simple_script.py
+* OOP approach in browser.py
+* simple script workup in browser_simple_script.py